moritzknecht/TiMeteor/README.md

 ```javascript
 Projects = new Meteor.Collection("projects");
 ```
-Subscribe to that Collection in a reactive way and make a database call every time the return value of our Meteor.subscribe() or our Mongo Query changes function changes.
+Subscribe to that collection in a reactive way and make a database call every time our Meteor.subscribe() call or our mongo query changes the callback function will be executed again.

 You can simply update your UI elements that way.

 ```javascript